Ashley Coulter

 Ashley Coulter (born April 26, 1983) is a Canadian singer and the sixth-place finalist in the 2006 season of Canadian Idol.
 She was born and raised in Emeryville, Ontario (near Windsor), but lives in Toronto, Ontario.

 Canadian Idol

 Before her debut on Canadian Idol in late May 2006, she worked as a cashier in London: most recently at The Real Canadian Superstore in northwest London for about two months, and previously at Angelo's Bakery & Deli, also in northwest London.
 Both stores displayed signs of support outside their establishments during Coulter's tenure on Idol.

 Prior to auditioning for Idol, Coulter was a singer in a local rock band called Nemesis.
 She auditioned in Kitchener, where she claimed to be "better than [the] bar singer" that judge Farley Flex proclaimed her to be; Coulter was backed up by judge Zack Werner who supported her.
-She's not related to Australian Idol contestant Ricki-Lee Coulter.

 Coulter's performances on Canadian Idol include: